Kisumu: History

 Currently, Kisumu is one of the fastest-growing cities in Kenya.
 It is thriving with the sugar and rice irrigation industries, whose contribution to the national economy is immense due to its natural resources and as the epicentre for business in Kenya.

 Culture and languages

 English is one of two official languages of Kenya, the other being Kiswahili.
 Most people in Kisumu are trilingual and are also fluent in Dholuo, the local language of the Luo, Kenya's fourth-largest ethnic group, to which 90% of Kisumu residents belong.
 Due to its growth since the advent of devolution, there has been a recent increase in other local ethnic groups within the city.

 Climate

 Kisumu features a tropical rainforest climate with no true dry season and significant rainfall year-round.
 January is the driest month while the month of April receives the most rainfall.
-The average temperature is 22.9° Celsius.
+The average temperature is 22.9 °C.